-MVCSC uses a three tiered model to assist in the appropriate identification of High Ability students.
+MVCSC uses a three-tiered model to assist in the appropriate identification of High Ability students.
 Students can be identified either by exceptional cognitive potential or outstanding achievement in math or reading.
-Currently all students K-8 are given the NWEA assessment three times per year.
-This norm referenced test provides detailed progress scores for students in the fall, winter and spring.
-Students scoring above the 95 percentile in math, language or both are considered automatic qualifiers in that subject.
-Those scoring above the 80th percentile and below the 95 percentile are provided the opportunity to take the online CogAT screener.
+Currently, all students K-8 are given the NWEA assessment three times per year.
+This norm-referenced test provides detailed progress scores for students in the fall, winter, and spring.
+Students scoring at the 96th percentile or above in math, reading (or both) are considered automatic qualifiers in that subject.
+Those scoring above the 85th percentile and below the 96th percentile are provided the opportunity to take the online CogAT screener.
 This short, three section assessment model (the full CogAT) is a nationally and locally normed test of aptitude.

 Identification Process and Testing for Placement in Elementary (K-6) High Ability Program

 MVCSC High Ability Mission Statement - Mt.
-Vernon Community School Corporation will provide appropriate educational experiences according to their academic ability, support and guidance to all identified high ability students.
-We recognizes that high ability students are found in all racial, cultural, ethnic, and socio-economic populations.
+Vernon Community School Corporation will provide appropriate support and guidance to all identified high ability students, as well as educational experiences according to their academic ability.
+We recognize that high ability students are found in all racial, cultural, ethnic, and socio-economic populations.
 We are committed to an educational program that provides a challenging, differentiated curriculum through a wide range of services to all of our high ability students.

 MVCSC definition of High Ability – A High Ability student is one who performs at, or shows the potential for performing at, an outstanding level of accomplishment in at least one designated domain when compared to other students of the same age, experience, or environment; and is characterized by exceptional gifts, talents, motivation or interests (Indiana Code: IC-20-36-1-3).
 The current domain focus for MVCSC is Math and Language Arts in K-12.
 The designations for students with high ability in Language Arts (HA-LA), high ability math (HA-Math) and who have high ability in both language arts and math (HA-GI).